Costco (COST)

 Costco Trailing 12-Month Operating Margin (GAAP)

-This quarter, Costco generated an operating margin profit margin of 3.9%, in line with the same quarter last year.
+In Q1, Costco generated an operating margin profit margin of 3.7%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

 Costco has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 2.7% over the last two years, slightly better than the broader consumer retail sector.
+The company’s free cash flow margin averaged 2.9% over the last two years, slightly better than the broader consumer retail sector.
+Costco has shown decent cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.

 Costco Trailing 12-Month Free Cash Flow Margin

-Costco’s free cash flow clocked in at $1.90 billion in Q3, equivalent to a 2.2% margin.
+Costco’s free cash flow clocked in at $1.71 billion in Q1, equivalent to a 2.5% margin.
 This cash profitability was in line with the comparable period last year and its two-year average.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).